ElryGH/docker-FMD2/README.md

 ## Description

-A Dockerized FMD2 (Apline Linux with Wine) using VNC, noVNC and webSocketify to display GUI on a webpage.
+A Dockerized FMD2 (Arch Linux with Wine) using VNC, noVNC and webSocketify to display GUI on a webpage.

 How to, for people coming from the original Repo by [Banh-Canh](https://github.com/Banh-Canh):